-Overseas recruitment can be a key source of new talent for Prince Edward Island companies.
+Overseas recruitment can be a key source of new talent for PEI companies.
 While there are significant and worthwhile benefits of hiring international workers, there are also challenges and responsibilities to ensure newcomers are welcomed and adequately supported both on and off the job.
 Employers are encouraged to provide orientation and settlement services to assist in the successful retention of newcomer employees.

 Office of Immigration, Settlement and Population, responsible for the Provincial Nominee Program, can provide employers with support for hiring internationally, assistance with the formal immigration and recruitment process, and recruitment tools.
 Office of Immigration, Settlement and Population can also facilitate settlement services such as diversity training for staff, provision of a toolbox for welcoming communities, and tips to improve the preparedness of your worksite for international workers.

 Employers Roadmap Video Series: Employers share their experience in hiring internationally trained workers

 Hiring Internationally Supporting Newcomers